-2. Choose to live with purpose today
+2. Live with purpose today

 If you’re not clear about your purpose, start by thinking about your values, identify your natural strengths (these are the things you enjoy doing and that also energise you) and consider how you’d like to impact the people around you.

-3. Be curious and keep exploring your career direction
+5. Keep exploring your career direction

 - Read up about emerging industries and learn more about opportunities that you might like to pursue in the future.